University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_4_readqc.md

 The above command:

-1. Gave both read1 and read2 for a single sample to fastqc using the wildcard `*` in the place of the value 1 or 2.
+1. Gave both read1 and read2 for the "unknown" sample to fastqc using the wildcard `*` in the place of the value 1 or 2.
 2. Specified where to write the output (`-o ~/Practical_alignment/0_raw/FastQC`) and
 3. Requested two threads (`-t 2`).

 <details>
 <summary>What are threads?</summary>
-<ul>If you had to plant 100 trees and it took you a minute per tree, it would take you 100 minutes to plant all of the trees on your own.
+<ul>Let's use an analogy.
+If you were asked to plant 100 trees and it took you a minute per tree, it would take you 100 minutes to plant all of the trees.
-But if you and three friends were doing the job together, it would only take 25 minutes.
+But if you and three friends were doing the job together, it would only take 25 minutes because each person would plant 25 trees and you could all work at the same time.
 These examples are analogous to a single-threaded process and a multi-threaded process in computing.</ul>

-<ul>In a multi-threaded process, a big job is split into many smaller jobs that are then run at the same time (in parallel) which gets the job done a lot faster.
+<ul>In a multi-threaded process, a big job is split into many smaller jobs that are then run at the same time (in parallel) which gets the job done a lot faster.</ul>

-However, some jobs can't be split up in this way because the steps necessary to complete the task are sequential.
+<ul>While this is really useful, keep in mind that not all proceses can be split up in this way because the steps necessary to complete these processes are sequential.</ul>

-**Your VMs can run two parallel processes (2 threads)** but the University High Performance Computer (HPC) Phoenix can run over 70.
+<ul>**Your VMs can run two parallel processes (2 threads)** but the University High Performance Computer (HPC) Phoenix can run over 70.
 You can tell if a tool can use multiple threads by looking at the documentatiion.</ul>

 </details>